Everyday Driver Distractions

 Penalties apply even when you’re stopped at traffic lights, and includes holding the phone up to, or near your ear.

-Though slight variations exist on the penalties and rules vary depending on what type of license you hold, overall the laws are even tougher.
+Though slight variations exist on the penalties and rules, they vary depending on what type of license you hold, overall the laws are even tougher.

 Drivers holding a Learner level or P1 license cannot use a mobile phone in any way whilst driving.